 Every child undergoes aversion training against peace.
 As a result, we adults deny world peace by refusing to sort our info politics into their weapons and peace components.

-I cut short correspondence with a so-called "progressive" who concluded, quite pleased with himself, that there wouldn’t be World Peace for at least forty years: the time it would take to eliminate his responsibility for it, since by then he would be retired or gone.
-According to him, people are just not ready for it; they’re not blessed with the superior morality he felt himself endowed with…
+I cut short correspondence with a "progressive" who concluded that there wouldn’t be World Peace for at least forty years: the time it would take to eliminate his responsibility for it, since by then he would be retired or gone.
+According to him, people are just not ready for it; they’re not blessed with his superior morality…

 In a PeaceWorld Agora, much more elegant than our lash-up politics on WeaponWorld, those responsible for human suffering otherwise avoidable would be stripped of power.
 Guilt and regret for one’s misdeeds would become major deterrents—no matter what the cost in the meantime.
 The current practice of disguising moral failure in anonymity would be forbidden, as much during trivial arguments on the Internet as during serious institutional misdeeds.

 For example, the 2006 murder of Anna Politkovskaya, the daring journalist who served as a steadfast conscience for the Russian State – whatever the cost – should be laid at the feet of Vladimir Putin whose birthday was the day of her murder, and of his murderous crony, Ramzan Kadyrov, head of the Russian Chechen State.

 The following heroes have been murdered in Russia, most of them without serious investigation or follow-up arrest.

 Nadezhda Chaikova, correspondent, kidnapped and shot in Chechnya, 1996

 Yury Shchekochikhin, 2003

 Alexander Litvinenko, 2006

 Stanislav Markelov, 2009